apyszczuk/env/README.md

 - `bash`

 It is my default shell.
-I have written some fancy stuff for it with no external dependencies.
-Additionally there is configuration for colors and readline.
+I have written some fancy functionalities for it with no external dependencies.
+Additionally there is configuration for dircolors and readline.

 - `git`